 • Improved disaster recovery through secure cloud backups.

-Impact: Cloud-based systems reduce infrastructure costs and make PMIS more accessible to small and medium-sized clinics.
+Impact: Cloud-based systems will streamline infrastructure costs and make PPAM more accessible to smaller and medium-sized clinics.

 Focus on Interoperability

-Modern PMIS solutions are designed to integrate seamlessly with other healthcare systems, such as:
+Most modern PMIS are built to unite with other healthcare systems seamlessly, such as:

 • Electronic Health Records (EHR)